collective/collective.developermanual/source/forms/ploneformgen/select_mail.rst

 ================================================
-Using a Selection Field to Pick Mail Destination
+Using a selection field to pick mail destination
 ================================================

 .. admonition :: Description